Configuration Export and Import

 In this case, Enterprise DLP imports Data Profile A but not Data Profile B. When you view the audit log for the import, you will see that Enterprise DLP only imported Data Profile A.

-Enterprise DLP generate an audit log for all export and import activity to maintain a comprehensive history of configuration changes.
+Enterprise DLP generates an audit log for all export and import activity to maintain a comprehensive history of configuration changes.
 Audit logs capture details such as the time of the action, the user who performed the export or import, and the specific configurations that were exported or imported.

 Export an Enterprise DLP Configuration Object

-Export one or more Enterprise Data Loss Prevention (E-DLP) data patterns, data profiles and data dictionaries.
+Export one or more Enterprise Data Loss Prevention (E-DLP) data patterns, data profiles, and data dictionaries.

 1. Log in to Strata Cloud Manager.